Shin-NY/caker-eats-frontend/README.md

 # caker-eats-frontend

 https://caker-eats.netlify.app

-Clone Uber-Eats frontend with react and tailwind
+Online food ordering and delivery service backend like Uber Eats with Nest.js and GraphQL.
+This repo is study-purposed.